RELEASE

 • Real-time data pipelines into BI tools

-Future-proof operations require single-source visibility that executives, finance, operations, and client-facing teams can all rely on without needing three different data exports and manual reconciliation.
+Future-proof operations require single-source visibility that executives, finance, operations, and client-facing teams can all rely on.

-Architecture choices (NetSuite configurations, integration layers like Jitterbit, custom middleware) should be made with reporting as a first-class requirement, not an afterthought.
+Architecture choices (NetSuite configurations, integration layers like Jitterbit, custom middleware) should be made with reporting as a first-class requirement from day one.

 This means: